 Loan commitments, financial guarantees and other commitments (9)

-Off-balance sheet exposures shall include the off-balance sheet items listed in Annex I CRR.
-In templates 9.1, 9.1.1 and 9.2, all off-balance sheet exposures listed in Annex I CRR shall be broken down in loan commitments, financial guarantees, and other commitments.
+Off-balance sheet exposures shall include the off-balance sheet items listed in Annex I to CRR and Article 111(4) CRR.
+In templates 9.1, 9.1.1 and 9.2, all off-balance sheet exposures listed in Annex I to CRR and Article 111(4) CRR shall be broken down in loan commitments, financial guarantees, and other commitments.

 Information on loan commitments, financial guarantees and other commitments given and received shall include both revocable and irrevocable commitments.

-Loan commitments, financial guarantees and other commitments given listed in Annex I o CRR may be instruments that are in the scope of IFRS 9 where they are measured at fair value through profit or loss, or where they are subject to the impairment requirements of IFRS 9, as well as instruments that are within the scope of IAS 37 or IFRS 4.
+Loan commitments, financial guarantees and other commitments given listed in Annex I to CRR and Article 111(4) of CRR may be instruments that are in the scope of IFRS 9 where they are measured at fair value through profit or loss, or where they are subject to the impairment requirements of IFRS 9, as well as instruments that are within the scope of IAS 37 or IFRS17.

 Under IFRS, loan commitments, financial guarantees and other commitments given shall be reported in template 9.1.1 where any of the following conditions are met: